OpenLMIS/openlmis-template-service/TESTING.md

 * Who: Code author during implementation
 * What: Test basic operation of a service to persistent storage or a service to another service.
 When another service is required, a test-double should be used, not the actual service.
-* When: As explicitly asked for, these tests are typically slower and therefore need to be kept seperate from build to not slow development.
+* When: As explicitly asked for, these tests are typically slower and therefore need to be kept separate from build to not slow development.
 Will be run in CI on every change.
-* Where: Reside inside a service, seperated from other types of tests/code.
+* Where: Reside inside a service, separated from other types of tests/code.
 * Why:  Ensures that the basic pathways to a service's external run-time dependancies work.  e.g. that a db schema supports the ORM, or a non-responsive service call is gracefully handled.

 ### Contract <a name="contract"></a>